Arsonous52/Lovetext/README.md

 # What is Lovetext?

-This is a lightweight* text engine I've created for Love2D, mainly intended on being used for Lovepotion.
+This is a lightweight text engine for Love2D which renders animated and formatted text using inline tags, mainly intended on being used for Lovepotion.

-I made this as I was disappointed by the lack of text rendering options for the platform, and wanted to change that.

-*This project hasn't been fully optimised yet and as such may run poorly on old 3ds models.

 # Example